Quasa

 Conclusion

-Negative SEO is a real threat in the competitive online world, but with proactive monitoring and robust defenses, you can protect your website from malicious attacks.
-By conducting regular backlink audits, tracking site speed, checking for content theft, monitoring CTR, addressing fake social media accounts, and enhancing security, you can safeguard your SEO performance.
-Stay vigilant, use tools like Google Search Console and Copyscape, and report suspicious activity to Google promptly.
-A strong SEO foundation not only counters negative tactics but also positions your site for long-term success in search rankings.
+Negative SEO remains a genuine risk in competitive online markets.
+By performing regular backlink audits, tracking site speed, guarding against content theft, monitoring CTR, addressing fake social profiles, and maintaining strong security, you can effectively defend your website.
+Use tools such as Google Search Console and Copyscape, stay vigilant, and report suspicious activity promptly.
+A resilient SEO foundation not only neutralizes negative tactics but also supports sustainable growth in search rankings throughout 2026 and beyond.

 Thank you!